hadley/data-housing-crisis/readme.md

 Project Overview
 ==================

-This research group is a collaboration between Rice University undergrads, graduate students, and professor from the Statistics Department.
-It is funded by the NSF's VIGRE (Vertically Integrated Grants for Research and Education in Mathematical Sciences) program.
-We hope to foster research of the US housing crisis by creating an easily accessible repository of data and findings.
-We also hope to pioneer efficient ways to display information collected from data, as well as to inspire others to contribute data and analysis ideas.
+The US housing crisis has undermined the world economy in far reaching and poorly understood ways.
+Although there is a lot of speculation over the causes and the effects of the housing crisis, most hypotheses are not backed up by data.
+We hope to promote well-informed policy and discussion, and aid exploration and analysis, by making creating an accessible and reproducible repository of data and analysis

-Data related to the housing crisis exists in large, independent, and often messy data sets.
-So far, we have worked with subsets as large as 10 GB.
-The variety and size of the data creates an obstacle for effective analysis.
-Our first task after locating a new data source is to make it consistent with our existing data structures.
-We must also screen it for correctness, completeness, and conciseness.
-To facilitate sharing data, we have conducted both data cleaning and analysis with the open source statistical software R, which is available free of charge at (www.r-project.org).
-We've made both the data and programming code available to the public through the website (www.github.com).
-We hope that by keeping the code transparent and self-replicating, others are able to easily build off our work.
+Data related to the housing crisis exists in large (up to 10 gb), independent, and often messy data sets.
+The variety and inconsistency of data creates an obstacle for analysis, and we are working to provide views of this data that are consistent, concise and complete.
+To ensure that all manipulation is transparent, both data cleaning and analysis have been carried out with the source statistical software R, available free of charge from [www.r-project.org](http://www.r-project.org).
+Both code and data are freely licensed and made available on [github](http://www.github.com/hadley/data-housing-crisis).
+To date we have cleaned and organised 13 data sets related to the housing crisis, and by keeping the code transparent and reproducible, we hope to inspire others to contribute.

-We would like to develop a website that will allow users to easily access the data they are interested in, which would otherwise be a daunting task for those who wish to use a data set of this size.
-Because our analysis and findings also involve large amounts of information, (such as construction price time series for each US metropolitan area) we are exploring interactive graphical methods for displaying this information.

-The US housing crisis has undermined the world economy in wide reaching and poorly understood ways.
-Although there is a lot of speculation over the causes and the effects of the housing crisis, most of these ideas come from opinionated blogs or news articles that do not list their sources.
-This lack of data becomes perilous as the US government invests trillions of dollars based on untested hypotheses concerning the crisis.
-We hope to promote well-informed policy and discussion by making it easy to collect useful information about the housing crisis.
+This research project is a collaboration between Rice University undergrads, graduate students, and Hadley Wickham, an Assistant Professor of Statistics.
+It is funded by the NSF's Vertically Integrated Grants for Research and Education in Mathematical Sciences (VIGRE) program, NSF grant DMS-0739420.

 Data Set Overview
 ======================